Clean Eating Marinara Recipe

 They didn’t give me measurements, but I took the basic idea and rolled with it, adding seasonings and such along the way.

 All I can say is THANK YOU to that wonderful person who became so exasperated with me they couldn’t stand it any longer.
 I had a good giggle and a very yummy dinner when I topped some Zoodles with this delicious sauce.
 I also added a bit of ground turkey for protein.
-It was a complete meal and I’ll definitely be making it again!
+It was a complete meal, and I’ll definitely be making it again!

 - 2 tbsp. olive oil

-- 2 tsp.. dried basil
+- 2 tsp. dried basil

-- 2 tsp.. dried ground rosemary
+- 2 tsp. dried ground rosemary

 - 2 tsp. dried thyme

-- 2 tsp.. balsamic vinegar
+- 2 tsp. balsamic vinegar

-- 3 cups chopped tomatoes (roma work great, but any will do)
+- 3 cups chopped tomatoes (any type)

-- Water as needed during cooking (add 1 tbsp. at a time)
+- water (as needed during cooking – add 1 tbsp. at a time)

-- Salt and pepper to taste after cooking
+- salt and pepper to taste

 - In a medium to large skillet, warm the oil.